Alyssacobbs/OpenAI.SentimentSorter/README.md

 Most importantly, this should motivate you to **only run tests when needed**.
 Do not make API calls unless you've ensured that all proper parameters are in place for you to receive a meaningful response from OpenAI.

-## Submission

-The due date for this project is `04/21`.

-To begin work on this project, you will download this template code and push it to your GitHub repository.

-Be sure to test as you code in order to verify that your functions are working correctly.
-If you see that all of your tests are evaluating to a green check-mark (✅) for a specific module, that means your code is ready to go, and you can move on to the next challenge.

-To submit this project, you will submit a link to your completed GitHub repository to Canvas.